MicrosoftDocs/power-platform/power-virtual-agents/ai-authoring/gpt-authoring-faq.md

 ### What data has GPT Builder been trained on?

-GPT Builder is powered by the Azure OpenAI GPT-3 (==text-davinci-003==[^da3]) model.
+GPT Builder is powered by the Azure OpenAI GPT-3 (text-davinci-003) model.
 GPT models are trained on a corpus consisting of a wide body of publicly available free text data.
 This data is sourced from a combination of web crawling, English-language Wikipedia, and more.
 [Learn more about Azure OpenAI](/legal/cognitive-services/openai/transparency-note).

-[^da3]: is it text-davinci-003?
-Is this the same for Answers?

 ### Does GPT Builder produce perfect Topics?
 Does it produce offensive outputs or topics?